spaelling/Blog/blogposts/2013-04-scsm-attaching-file-using-orchestrator.md

-As I found Microsoft\'s documentation for [Upload Attachment](http://technet.microsoft.com/en-us/library/hh549280.aspx) somewhat lacking, so I will share my experience.
-This tutorial will help you attach a file to a given Work Item such as a Service Request or an Incident.\
+﻿As I found Microsoft\'s documentation for [Upload Attachment](http://technet.microsoft.com/en-us/library/hh549280.aspx) somewhat lacking, so I will share my experience.
+This tutorial will help you attach a file to a given Work Item such as a Service Request or an Incident.
-The final product will look something like this:\
+The final product will look something like this:

 ::: {.separator}
 [![](//2.bp.blogspot.com/-PscZpKfIUOc/UWSLCaJqQgI/AAAAAAAACHw/r0zWkuwzb0k/s400/orch01.png){width="400"